ReverieNB/PHinfo/README.md

 # PHinfo
- Functions used for PH Informatics
+ Functions used for Public Health Informatics